 Yes, I think the planning of the new office space really showed us, and we started thinking about every detail and being deliberate with choices and placement.

-I think for Dr. Green it definitely comes naturally.
-She has such a drive to educate her patients with the latest innovative dental techniques, products, and treatment.
+I think for Dr. Green, it definitely comes naturally.
+She is driven to provide. her patients with the latest innovative dental techniques, products, and whole-health dental treatments.

 That’s where the ‘scientist meets artist’ comes naturally to her.
 She has such a natural demeanor when she’s with patients.